Skin diseases of the foot

 Abscess – Infection in the soft tissue areas inside the foot.
-Abscess is caused from a collection of pus and also often has pain inflammation and swelling.
+A collection of pus causes this.
+Abcess also often have pain inflammation and swelling.

-Actinic Keratosis– these are rough scaly patches of the skin often seen on the front of the lower leg, also called age spots, can turn into skin cancer, so should be monitored by your podiatrist.
+Actinic Keratosis– these are rough scaly patches of the skin you can see on the front of the lower leg.
+We also call them age spots.
+These can turn into skin cancer.
+You should have your doctor monitor it.

 Bacterial Conditions– Erythrasma (bright red wet infection between the toes), pitted keratolysis( from warm damp feet), cellulitis, staph and strep